shivam821/shivam821_readme/README.md

 <img width="100%" src="https://github-profile-page-creator.netlify.app/![Header](./your-header-image-name.png)" alt="my banner">

-I'm Shivam from India, and I do content on Design and Development.
-I really enjoy learning languages like Python and JavaScrip.
-I also enjoy wireframing, ui, ux, and design in general.
+I'm Shivam from India, doing content on Design and Development.
+I enjoy learning languages like Python and JavaScrip.
+I also enjoy wireframing, UI, UX, and design in general.
 Innovative Programmer striving to make the world a more unified and connected place.
 A creative thinker, adept in software development and working with various data structures.
 Proficient in various platforms, languages, and embedded systems.
 Experienced with the latest cutting-edge development tools and procedures.
-Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.
+Able to effectively self-manage during independent projects and collaborate as part of a productive team.

-## 💫 Liitle Bit More About Me
+## 💫 A Little Bit More About Me
 <p>🌱 I'm currently learning Javascript</p>

 ## 💻 Skills